MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 #### Control how pictures fit into the layouts

-Before inserting a picture, either as a static file in the layout or from the report dataset, you need to ensure that it doesn't take up space according to its size, but that it's adjusted to the size that you want in your layout.
+When inserting a picture, you need to ensure that it doesn't take up space according to its size, but that it's adjusted to the size that you want in your layout.
 The best way to do this is to encapsulate the picture in a cell in a table, maybe in a 1x1 table introduced only for this purpose.
-When changing the size of a table cell for a picture, by default it still adjusts to fit the picture.
+When you change the size of a table cell for a picture, by default it still adjusts to fit the picture.
 Therefore, you must also disable the cells ability to change its size dynamically.

 To control the picture size using a table, do as follows: